Triggers

 Scene Started

-A Scene starting (generally as a result of a trigger or a timeline preset being used) can be used as a trigger, use the configuration pane to select which Scene.
+A scene starting (generally as a result of a trigger or a timeline preset being used) can be used as a trigger, use the configuration pane to select which scene, or select 'Any' and choose a playback group to trigger when any scene in that group is started.

 Scene Released

-A Scene releasing (generally as a result of a trigger or a timeline preset being used) can be used as a trigger, use the configuration pane to select which Scene.
+A scene releasing (generally as a result of a trigger or a timeline preset being used) can be used as a trigger, use the configuration pane to select which scene, or select 'Any' and choose a playback group to trigger when any scene in that group is released.

 Interactive Triggers are triggers which respond to an input from a human (generally).
 These include push buttons on the Pharos BPS and Touch Device and other Touch Device controls.
 You would use these triggers if you have a Touch Device in your project and need to act upon interaction with the controls on the interface.